- As low as $286/Night

 - Condo

 Welcome to our two bedroom ocean front condo.
 Both bedrooms have private balconies opening up either directly to the Atlantic Ocean or with ocean view, with two additional balconies, one more ocean front and one ocean view.
-Staying here you are just a short elevator ride, or two flights of stairs from the boardwalk to the beach at this handsome gated community.
+Staying here you are just a short elevator ride, or two flights of stairs from the boardwalk to the beach at this elegant gated community.

 The master suite has a king size bed, office desk and chair, a TV, closet and private bathroom with a double vanity.
 The master bedroom has one of the ocean front balconies that is a great place to sit and relax with a cup of coffee in the morning or a calming afternoon refreshment.